xoriors/claude-agent/README.md

 then commit tme with relevant commit message
 ```

-### View dagrams while generating the code. you could first review and change diagram as needed and then generate  the code based on those
+### View diagrams while generating the code.
+You could first review and change the diagrams as needed, and then generate  the code based on those

 ### Check the code and run some tests